eluno001/neighborhoodmapudacity/README.md

 ### Prerequisites

 In order to run this web application you need:
-* Internet connection to enable the CDNs to retrieve bootstrap and jquery.
+* Internet connection to enable the use of the CDNs of bootstrap and jquery.
 It also allows to retrieve data from the wikipedia api
 * keep the knockout-3.4.2.js file in the js folder
 * a google maps key while making sure that google streetView is activated on the google console